This vintage crazy cake recipe is made without any eggs, milk, or butter. The result is a rich, moist, fudgy, and absolutely delicious chocolate cake.

 Like these old-fashioned no-bake cookies and this fruit cocktail coconut cake recipe, this is the kind of recipe you are likely to find in your grandma’s cookbook.
 You might have even made it with her as a child!

-Wacky chocolate cake became popular during the 1940s when some common cake ingredients were expensive and difficult to come by.
+Also known as wacky chocolate cake, the dessert became popular during the great depression and the 1940s when some common cake ingredients were expensive and difficult to come by.
 The innovative bakers went to work to make a cake with affordable ingredients that they had in their pantry and the crazy chocolate cake was created.

-Since the cake is made without eggs or dairy, it makes the cake naturally egg-free, dairy-free, and vegan too.
+Since the depression-era cake is made without eggs or dairy, it makes the cake naturally egg-free, dairy-free, and vegan.

-The simplicity of this old-fashioned cake recipe makes it a fun recipe to make with the kids as well.
+The simplicity of this old-fashioned cake recipe makes it a fun recipe to make with the kids, too.

-If you thought one-bowl desserts were amazing, wait until you try this no-bowl dessert.
-Everything is mixed right in the pan, making clean-up a breeze.
+And if you thought one-bowl desserts were amazing, wait until you try this no-bowl dessert.
+Everything is mixed right in the cake pan, making clean-up a breeze.

 - unsweetened cocoa powder